Deaponn/traffic-sim/README.md

 🔗 **Live App:** [Traffic Sim](https://traffic-sim.piechnik.com.pl/)

+> [!NOTE]
+> The "Standard Intersection" option contains pre-selected Actions list, so you can click "Next" > "Next" and watch the simulation right away.
+The rest of the buttons have the same effect, but they don't contain this basic Actions list.

 ## 🌟 Key Features
-* **Custom Intersection Engine:** Define 4-way intersections with variable lane counts and dynamic turn restrictions (preventing collidable trajectories).
+* **Custom Intersection Engine:** Define and render 4-way intersections with variable lane counts and dynamic turn restrictions (preventing collidable trajectories).
-* **Visual Editor & Playback:** A wizard-based React frontend utilizing `react-konva` to construct simulations and render playback of the server's output state.
+* **Visual Editor & Playback:** An easy to use React frontend utilizing `react-konva` to construct simulations and render playback of the server's output state.
-* **Traffic Controllers:** Pluggable traffic light algorithms (currently featuring `simple-controller` and `with-arrows`).
+* **Traffic Controllers:** Drivers follow the road traffic law, respect red light indicators and right hand rule priority.
 * **Headless CLI Support:** Run simulations directly from the terminal using standard JSON inputs and outputs.

 ---